jdrichardsappacad/fullstack-project-dashboard-starter/backend/backend.md

 ![Product Dashboard][dashboard-1]

 Today you'll begin building a fullstack Products API using Express, Sequelize, React and Redux!
 There will be two parts to this project:

-1. Creating an backend API using Express and Sequelize.
+1. Creating a backend API using Express and Sequelize.
 2. Creating a separate frontend application using React and Redux.

 When you have completed the first part of the project, your application should